hdezvegajoseramon/Project/README.md

 ### This is the help of my project uploaded to git...
-In this doc you will understan what I do whit NodeJS...
-Remenber I still learning...
+In this doc you will understand what I do whit NodeJS...
+Remember I still learning...
 LOL